AzureAD/microsoft-authentication-library-for-js/contributing.md

 cd microsoft-authentication-library-for-js/
 // Install npm dependencies and bootstrap packages npm install
+// Navigate to package you would like to build cd lib/<package-name>
 // Build library
-npm run build
+npm run build:all
-// To run build only for a single package npm run build -- --scope <package-name>
+// To run build only for a single package (not its dependencies) npm run build
 ```

 ### Test and Test Coverage